Silumko-Magwa/SilumkoSLuMagwa/README.md

 My name is Silumko SLu Magwa all the way from South Africa,

 I am passionate about Data and how I can use it to solve business problems strategically and be able to best deliver solutions to clients.
 My skills include Data Analysis on Excel, SQL, Python, C# and Visualization using Power Platform.
-I also hold Qualifications in Credit Management, Accounting Sciences, Supply Chain & Operations Management as well as a Business Systems Analysis Certification which taught me the whole Systems Development Life Cycle.
 I am looking to grow as a BI Developer and/or Functional Consultant.

 Skills: Power BI / Power Apps / Power Automate / SQL / C# / Python